figus-cli/figus/packages/docs/index.md

 features:
   - title: "Figus CLI: The DX that can't be beat"
     details: Download icons directly from Figma
-  - title: Customizable
+  - title: SVGO Optimized
-    details: Powerful API to generate all your icons needs with one command
+    details: All icons will be optimized using SVGO
   - title: React/MUI
     details: Full support generating React and Material UI components with single command line
   - title: Vue